sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

    - 2-D strcutred C-type meshes: Tiny, Coarse, Medium, Fine, Extra, Ultra resolutions[^4]
 - Turbulence / Transition model: SST-2003 with the 1-eq Gamma transition model with µt/µ=1
 - Nalu-Wind version: [6155b17fa6b8914a819a492230c96f7990a97b78](https://github.com/Exawind/nalu-wind/commit/6155b17fa6b8914a819a492230c96f7990a97b78)
+- Case run on NREL's Kestrel HPC system using 26 cores / case
+- A case with the "Fine" mesh was run on 26 cores of NREL's Kestrel, took approximately 40 minutes to 10,000 iterations, using 4 Picard iterations per time step
+   - Note that the number of cores per case was not based on the scalability of Nalu-Wind on Kestrel but rather to fit 4 cases onto a single node of Kestrel

 ## Results: Grid Sensitivity Study